raju2525/visual-typer-Image-driven-typing-automation/README.md

-# Cinepolis Auto GV Enter
+# Python Auto GV Enter

 A small Python automation script that detects input fields on-screen using image matching and types gift voucher IDs and PINs for you.